vzhou842/victorzhou.com/content/posts/2019-04-25-build-an-io-game-part-1.md

 ### `public/`

-Anything in the `public/` folder will be statically served by our server. `index.html` is our HTML homepage, and `public/assets/` contains images used by our project.
+Anything in the `public/` folder will be statically served by our server. `public/assets/` contains images used by our project.

 ### `src/`